graphql-java/graphql-java/docs/instrumentation.rst

 Custom Instrumentation
 ----------------------

-An implementation of ``Instrumentation`` needs to implement the "step" methods that represent the execution of a graphql query.
+An implementation of ``Instrumentation`` needs to implement the "begin" step methods that represent the execution of a graphql query.

-Each step must give back a non null ``graphql.execution.instrumentation.InstrumentationContext`` object which will be called back when the step completes, indicating that it succeeded or failed with a Throwable.
+Each step must give back a non null ``graphql.execution.instrumentation.InstrumentationContext`` object which will be called back when the step completes, and will be told that it succeeded or failed with a Throwable.

-The following is a basic custom ``Instrumentation`` that times overall execution time and puts it into a stateful object.
+The following is a basic custom ``Instrumentation`` that measures overall execution time and puts it into a stateful object.

 .. code-block:: java